open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 ##### Missing label keys

-When the SDK interprets a `LabelSet` in the context of aggregating values for an exporter, and where there are grouping keys that are missing, the SDK is required to consider these values _explicitly unspecified_, a distinct value type of the exported data model.
+When the SDK interprets a `LabelSet` in the context of grouping aggregated values for an exporter, and where there are keys that are missing, the SDK is required to consider these values _explicitly unspecified_, a distinct value type of the exported data model.